cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 rsabssa_blind encodes an input message and blinds it with the server's public key.
-It outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as octet strings.
-RSAVP1 and EMSA-PSS-ENCODE are as defined in
+It outputs the blinded message to be sent to the server and the corresponding inverse, both encoded as byte strings.
+RSAVP1 and EMSA-PSS-ENCODE are as defined in Section 5.2.2 and Section 9.1.1 of {{!RFC8017}}, respectively.
-{{!RFC3447}}.

 ~~~
 rsabssa_blind(pkS, msg)

 Parameters:
-- kLen, the length in octets of the RSA modulus n
+- kLenInBytes, the length in bytes of the RSA modulus n
-- kBits, the length in bits of the RSA modulus n
+- kLenInBits, the length in bits of the RSA modulus n
 - HF, the hash function used to hash the message
 - MGF, the mask generation function

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an octet string
+- msg, message to be signed, an byte string

 Outputs:
-- blinded_msg, an octet string of length kLen
+- blinded_msg, an byte string of length kLenInBytes
-- inv, an octet string of length kLen
+- inv, an byte string of length kLenInBytes

 Errors:
 - "message too long": Raised when the input message is too long.